GID0317/MyTel-U_WinUI3/README.md

 > [!NOTE]
 > Go to the Release Page > Click At the Assets > [Download The Latest Version](https://github.com/GID0317/MyTel-U_WinUI3/releases/latest "Download The Latest Version") (Recomended) Or [Download Apropriate Version  You Need](https://github.com/GID0317/MyTel-U_WinUI3/releases "Download Apropriate Versions You Need")

-Please read our [Instalation Guide](https://github.com/GID0317/MyTel-U_WinUI3/wiki/My-Tel%E2%80%90U-Launcher-Installation-Guide) for more detail about instalation process.
-Also we recommend you download the latest version for a better experience!
+Please read our [Instalation Guide](https://github.com/GID0317/MyTel-U_WinUI3/wiki/My-Tel%E2%80%90U-Launcher-Installation-Guide) for more detail about instalation process, we recommend you download the latest version for a better experience.
+Also don't forget to Raise an [Feedback](https://github.com/GID0317/MyTel-U_WinUI3/issues/new/choose) issue if you have any!

 Virus Total Check: [Virus Total Result](https://www.virustotal.com/gui/file/100c1f2c5b1eae2eeee22e962d55b2edbbc821eedad0c11a94d69ef7c686b8b8)